jamalsoueidan/booking-shopify-embed-app/README.md

 - [Custom hooks](https://github.com/Shopify/shopify-frontend-template-react/tree/main/hooks) make authenticated requests to the Admin API.
 - [File-based routing](https://github.com/Shopify/shopify-frontend-template-react/blob/main/Routes.jsx) makes creating new pages easier.
 - [Fullcalendar-react](https://github.com/fullcalendar/fullcalendar-react) Fullcalendar for appointments

-## Getting started

-The structur of this project is follows:

-- web/ include the express application and the frontend
-- web/frontend the shopify react appllication
-- web/libs all the api routes is in the libs folder.
-- web/database mongoose related stuff (mongodb)
-- extensions the widget that is rendered in the shopify liquid store

 ### Requirements